prakashdivyy/videolooper-raspbian/README.md

 * a usb stick plugged in before startup (this will not be remounted if you pull it out and plug it back in)

 # Installation

-## Grab 'n Go
-Copy the [prebuilt img](http://timschwartz.org/downloads/2016-05-10-raspbian-jessie-lite-video-looper.img.zip) to a micro SD card using [these instructions](https://www.raspberrypi.org/documentation/installation/installing-images/).
-The img was setup using the steps below and `2016-05-10-raspbian-jessie-lite` was used as the base raspbian image.

 ## Roll Your Own
 Start with a [raspbian img](https://www.raspberrypi.org/downloads/raspbian/), install it on the pi, and follow the steps below to install the videolooper.